 It is the student's responsibility to ensure that he or she understands the requirements, policies and procedures governing the academic program being followed.
-The students is also responsible to notify the Records Office concerning the addition or removal of a major, minor, or certificate from his or her program of study, and classes added or dropped, or changed on their schedule.
+The student is also responsible for notifying the Records Office by submitting appropriate forms, concerning the addition or removal of a major, minor, or certificate from his or her program of study, and classes added or dropped, or changed on their schedule.
 The College strongly encourages students to review questions concerning their curriculum requirements with the Records Office.
 In cases where there is a disagreement of interpretation of part of the curriculum requirements, the Academic Standards Committee will be the final arbiter.